egonw/cdkbook/descriptor.md

 as a core representation are less accurate, but much more faster.

 Quantitative Structure-Activity Relationship (<a name="tp1">QSAR</a>) modeling uses this latter approach to predict molecular properties.
-For example, the logP calculation done in Section ?? is using this approach.
 QSAR approaches commonly use <a name="tp2">molecular descriptors</a> which numerically describe molecular allowing statistical methods to correlate these descriptors to end points, such as the logP property.
 A far more detailed explanation